-Ball State University is proud to have been named a 2012 and 2013 Military Friendly School by G.I.
+Ball State University is proud to have been named a Military Friendly School by G.I.
 Jobs Magazine, putting us in the top 15 percent of schools nationwide.
 We assist and support our veterans in a number of different ways at Ball State.
 Learn more about our online degree programs and financial options for military personnel, veterans, and their families.

 Ball State University has earned four national rankings from U.S. News & World Report

 If this is your first semester at Ball State, we encourage you to visit the Student Veteran Orientation Program web page.
 This page includes access to four pre-college modules that provide information for student veterans to review prior to arrival on campus about the transition to college life.